AhmedNabil1995/quiz/README.md

 npm i
 npm start
 ```
-now your app is ready to use, and if there is any problem with some packages that aren't installed, you can install it manually
+now your app is ready to use, These are the packages that have been installed
-for client-side there is two packages are used besides react
 * react-router
 ```
 npm install react-router-dom@6